Anuta2310/hello-world/README.md

 1. a tutor of English at the university :teacher:
 2. a fitness coach :weight_lifting_woman:
 3. a hiking enthusiast :hiking_boot::mountain:
-4. a 4-times half-marathon finnisher :running_woman:
+4. a 4-times half-marathon finisher :running_woman:
 5. a newbie in coding :computer:
 - My dream is to run a marathon one day :scream_cat:
 ---